 - A. Truth has always been attacked. - 1.
 John was clear about the deity of Jesus Christ (John 1:1, 14). - 2.
-Nevertheless, truth is always attacked, so Peter admonished us always to be ready to defend our faith with gentleness and respect (1 Peter 3:15). - 3.
+Nevertheless, truth is constantly attacked, so Peter admonished us always to be ready to defend our faith with gentleness and respect (1 Peter 3:15). - 3.
 Since the first century Christians have faced many challenges to their faith.
 Each century new heresies have forced us to articulate the truth about what we believe. - B. We are there again with Dan Brown's The Da Vinci Code.
-Its impact is incredible: - Released only in March 2003, the book sold 12 million copies by February 2005, so by then Brown had earned over US\$260 million in royalties.
-Sales passed 100,000 copies in Singapore alone.1 This far surpasses Charles Sheldon's In His Steps (22 million copies sold) as the best selling fiction of all time. - 2.
+Its impact is incredible: - 1.
+Released only in March 2003, the book sold 12 million copies by February 2005, so by then, Brown had earned over US\$260 million in royalties.
+Sales passed 100,000 copies in Singapore alone.1 This far surpasses Charles Sheldon's In His Steps (22 million copies sold) as the bestselling fiction ever. - 2.
 Interest in The Da Vinci Code led to increased sales of his other three books, adding another US\$100 million to his pockets.
-By May 2006 it sold over 45 million copies worldwide, as it has been a bestseller in over 100 countries-second only to the Bible. - 3.
-It has been translated into over 44 languages as well as spawning board games and at least 30 other books in its wake-both in support of its thesis as well as critiques. - 4.
-The Da Vinci Code movie was released worldwide in May 2006 with a computer game that followed.
+By May 2006, it sold over 45 million copies worldwide, and it was a bestseller in over 100 countries-second only to the Bible. - 3.
+It has been translated into over 44 languages and has spawned board games and at least 30 other books in its wake-both in support of its thesis and critiques. - 4.
+The Da Vinci Code movie was released worldwide in May 2006, with a computer game that followed.